pysat/pysat/README.md

 Full [Documenation](http://rstoneback.github.io/pysat/)

 #Main Features
-* Single interface for a wide variety of science data sets.
+* Single interface for downloading and analyzing a wide variety of science data sets.
-* Single interface to download data for all supported instruments.
-* Data model (modified pandas) that supports a combination of 1D, 2D, 3D, and nD data in a single structure
-* Instrument independent analysis routines.
+  * Uses pandas for the underlying underlying data structure;
+  capable of handling the many forms scientific measurements take in a consistent manner.
-* Science data pipeline tasks of identifying files, loading, and cleaning data sets are built into the instrument object.
+  * Science data pipeline tasks of identifying files, loading, cleaning, and modifying data sets are built into the instrument object.
-* Supports the automatic application of arbitray custom functions upon each load.
-This nano-kernel funcitonality ensures that any routine that interacts with the instrument object receives properly processed data.
   * Supports metadata consistent with the netCDF CF-1.6 standard.
 Each variable has a name, long name, and units.
 Note units are informational only.
 * Simplifies data management
   * Iterates by day/file using the for loop, manual next/prev methods, or any iterative method.